SichongP/EVA_Instrumentality/README.md

 4. Additionally, you can provide a configuration file containing your information so mkmetadata can autofill "Submitter Details" sheet.
 A template config file can be found at src/user_info.config.
 [See here](https://github.com/SichongP/EVA_Instrumentality/blob/master/config_guidline.md) for more information.
 To include a user information file, use ```--user user_info.config```

 5. You can also add a file named ".ignore" to the directory you provid.
-If .ignore file exists, any files found in your project/analysis folder with an extension that matches the ones on the .ignore list will be ignored.
+If .ignore file exists, any files found in your project/analysis folder that ends with a keyword on the .ignore list will be ignored.

 6. Complete the rest of metadata file.
 (See [FAQ](https://github.com/SichongP/EVA_Instrumentality/blob/master/FAQ.md) for help)